filegator/filegator/docs/accounts.md

 - Zip (user can zip and unzip files)

 Some permissions require others.
-For example, Batch Download requires Read permissions (so than user can list files and select them) as well as basic Download permissions.
+For example, Batch Download requires Read permissions (so that user can list files and select them) as well as basic Download permissions.

 ## Guest account

-Guest account is predefined account and it is disabled by default since no permissions is assigned.
+Guest account is a predefined account and it is disabled by default since no permissions are assigned.

 Admin can enable Guest account which will allow everyone to interact with the repository based on the Guest account permissions.

 ## Resetting Admin's password

-If you forgot your admin password you can follow these steps to reset it:
+If you forgot your admin password, follow these steps to reset it:

 - Backup your current users file `private/users.json` to a safe place
 - Copy blank template `private/users.json.blank` over `private/users.json` or simply refresh your browser